-

 Split XML files with `sgrep`, a classic UNIX utility from 1995

-sgrepis better thansplitorcsplitfor breaking up XML files by element – you can even use it to create a constant-memory streaming “parser.”$ sgrep -o "XXXSTART%rSTOPXXX" '"<TourismEntity" .. "</TourismEntity"' transmission_file.xml XXXSTART<TourismEntity> <State>New York</State> <Saying>I♥NY</Saying> </TourismEntitySTOPXXXXXXSTART<TourismEntity> <State>Virginia</State> <Saying>Is For Lovers</Saying> </TourismEntitySTOPXXXXXXSTART<TourismEntity> <State>Wisconsin</State> <Saying>America's Dairyland</Saying> </TourismEntitySTOPXXX(see below for why that output is useful)
+for breaking up XML files by element – you can even use it to create a constant-memory streaming “parser.”$ sgrep -o "XXXSTART%rSTOPXXX" '"<TourismEntity" .. "</TourismEntity"' transmission_file.xml XXXSTART<TourismEntity> <State>New York</State> <Saying>I♥NY</Saying> </TourismEntitySTOPXXXXXXSTART<TourismEntity> <State>Virginia</State> <Saying>Is For Lovers</Saying> </TourismEntitySTOPXXXXXXSTART<TourismEntity> <State>Wisconsin</State> <Saying>America's Dairyland</Saying> </TourismEntitySTOPXXX

 -